Wouterdek/NodeNetwork/cookbook/custom_port.md

 ```

 This is a simple example of a custom port view.
-In a more complete implementation you can use the visual states specified in PortView to change the look of the port depending on error/highlight/connection state.
+In a more complete implementation you can use the visual states specified in `PortView` to change the look of the port depending on error/highlight/connection state.
 Note that this example uses composition.
-It is also possible to have your view inherit from PortView, but this is less flexible.
+It is also possible to have your view inherit from `PortView`, but this is less flexible.

 ```
 public partial class CustomPortView : IViewFor<CustomPortViewModel>